WGL-2024/WGL_repo_2024/AP-protocol.md

 3. Proceed as follows based on packet type:

+### Flood Messages
-	* If the packet is flood related, follow the rules in the flood section
+If the packet is flood related, follow the rules in the flood section.

+### Normal Messages
+1. check whether to drop or not the package based on the PDR,

+2. based on if the packets need to be dropped or not do:

+	* If is dropped, send back a Nack Packet with type `Dropped`.
+Follow the rules for sending errors as before.

-	* Else forward the packet with no modification to the next hops by sending them hover the respective channel.
+	* If it is not dropped, send the packets using the channel relative to the next hops in `SourceRoutingHeader`.

+## Simulation
+TODO

 # Simulation Controller